hyperledger/besu-docs/docs/Reference/API-Methods.md

 **Returns**

-`result` : *QUANTITY* - Integer value of the current balance in wei.
+`result` : *QUANTITY* - Current balance in wei as a hexadecimal value.

+If you run the following requests on a network on which blocks were mined or transactions were made, your results might be different than the results in the examples.

 !!! example
     ```bash tab="curl HTTP"